Solid deuterium surface degradation at ultracold neutron sources: Summary

 \section{Summary}

-The existing pulsed UCN spallation sources based on solid D$_2$ converters suffer from significant, energy dependent decrease in UCN intensity with operation time after adequate preparation of the solid D$_2$.
-This preparation can be melting and refreezing of the total material (at LANL, with change of the solid D$_2$ bulk properties) or a special heat treatment of the solid called ``conditioning'' (at PSI, without change of the solid D$_2$ bulk properties).
+The existing pulsed UCN spallation sources based on sD$_2$ converters suffer from a significant, energy dependent decrease in UCN intensity with increasing number of pulses after initial preparation of the sD$_2$.
+This preparation can be melting and refreezing of the total material (at LANL, with change of the sD$_2$ bulk properties) or a special heat treatment of the solid called ``conditioning'' (at PSI, likely without change of the sD$_2$ bulk properties).

-Our studies comprise (energy dependent) UCN intensity measurements at the pulsed PSI and LANL UCN sources, which show the lower the neutron energy, the stronger the attenuation.
-Together with correlated measurements of temperatures and D$_2$ vapor pressures during pulse operation and during conditioning (at PSI) all of the data pointed towards the build-up of frost layers on the sD$_2$ surface as most realistic explanation.
+We have presented energy dependent UCN intensity measurements at the pulsed PSI and LANL UCN sources, which show the lower the neutron energy, the stronger the attenuation.
+Together with correlated measurements of temperatures and D$_2$ vapor pressures during pulse operation and during conditioning (at PSI), all of the data pointed towards the build-up of frost layers on the sD$_2$ surface as most realistic explanation for reduced intensity with larger pulsed heating.
 Pulses cause sublimation of D$_2$ with resublimation at a different temperature during and after the pulse.

-Optical offline observations of sD$_2$ at the PULSTAR UCN source setup have been performed.
-The pulsed heat impact was in that case achieved by thermal cycles of the cryogenic system with similar temperature profiles as for the other UCN sources with pulsed proton beam.
-These observations clearly prove the adverse effects on the surface quality of the solid D$_2$ which turns from completely optically transparent to opaque and structured.
+Optical observations of sD$_2$ at the PULSTAR UCN source setup have been performed by applying heat pulses with a resistance heater.
+The heat pulses were adjusted to have profiles similar to those measured from the beam heating at the operating UCN sources.
+These observations clearly demonstrate the adverse effects on the surface quality of the sD$_2$ from the pulsed heating, which turns from completely optically transparent to opaque and structured.

-Transport simulations through the frost layers were performed by both, the NCSU (for a simple geometry similar to LANL source cryostat only) and PSI teams (using a more realistic frost model and a complete geometry of the PSI source).
-The NCSU simulations were done to explore general parameter dependencies of frost transmission, including dependence of frost attenuation on the crystal bulk properties.
-The PSI simulation was able not only to explain the observed count rates but also to extract realistic frost parameters.
+Transport simulations through the frost layers were performed by both, the NCSU (for a simple geometry similar to LANL source cryostat only) and PSI teams (using a more realistic frost model).
+The NCSU simulations were performed to explore general parameter dependencies of the UCN yield when frost is present, including dependence of frost attenuation on the crystal bulk properties.
+The PSI simulation was able not only to explain the observed count rate decrease but also to extract realistic frost parameters.